 the GLOBE DEM files and returns the result as a regular data grid.

-The filename is given as a string that does not include an extension.
+The filename is given as a character vector that does not include

-GLOBEDEM first reads the ESRI header file found in the subfolder
+an extension.
+GLOBEDEM first reads the ESRI header file found in the

 an integer that when equal to 1 gives the data at its full resolution.